alecrabbit/php-console-spinner/README.md

 ### New version 1.0.0

-> - ‼️ documentation is a bit clumsy at the moment
+> - ‼️ ATTENTION ‼️ Documentation is a bit clumsy at the moment and CAN BE MISLEADING

 > - WIP
 > - ‼️ API is subject to change until `1.0.0-BETA.0`
 > - is intended to be used with event loop (see [limitations](doc/limitations.md))